CyrilleB79/winMag/README.md

 ## Features

 * Allows to report the result of some native Magnifier keyboard commands.
-* Allows to reduces the cases where table navigation command conflict with Magnifier's commands.
+* Allows to reduce the cases where table navigation commands conflict with Magnifier's commands.
 * Adds some keyboard shortcuts to toggle various Magnifier options.

 ## Settings

-The setting panel of Windows Magnifier extension allows to configure how NVDA reacts to native Windows Magnifier commands.
+The setting panel of Windows Magnifier add-on allows to configure how NVDA reacts to native Windows Magnifier commands.
 You may want to have more or less commands reported according to what you are able to see.
 This panel may be opened choosing Preferences -> Settings in the NVDA menu and then selecting the Windows Magnifier category in the Settings window.
 The keyboard shortcut NVDA+Windows+O then O also allows to open this settings panel directly.